NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 -  *E-Series*: a Cinder pool is created for each pool matched by the configuration option ``netapp_pool_name_search_pattern``.

-For additonal information, refer to :ref:`cinder-schedule-resource-pool`.
+For additional information, refer to :ref:`cinder-schedule-resource-pool`.

 Consistency Groups